-Foreign lawyers wishing to practise as attorneys in South Africa
+Foreign lawyers wishing to practise as legal practitioners (attorneys/advocates) in South Africa

 In terms of current legislation, foreign lawyers need to qualify as attorneys in South Africa in order to practise as attorneys.